getmaxun/maxun_docs/docs/sdk/overview.md

 # Maxun SDK

-The Maxun SDK is a Node.js/TypeScript library for building web automation and data extraction into your applications.
+The Maxun SDK lets you create robots programmatically for scraping websites and extracting structured data.

 ## Installation